Run Wild in Alaska

 A $500 deposit (per person) is due at the time of booking.
 This deposit is non-refundable.

 The first payment (50% of remaining balance) will be due March 1, 2022.
 Final payment will be due May 1, 2022.
 You will receive a reminder email when this payment is due.
-Once made, all payments are non-refundable.
+Once made, all payments are non-refundable and non-transferable.

 By Client: If you need to cancel before the final payment date, the cancellation fee is your initial deposit.
 Your reservation will automatically cancel if final payment is not received by the due date.

 By Fit 4 Adventure: In the event that we must cancel a trip for commercial reasons beyond our control, including if the minimum number of trip participants is not met, you will be able to transfer any amount paid toward any F4A trip in the next 24 months.
 You may also opt for a full refund, minus a $50 processing fee.